How to Host a Low-Cost Oscars Viewing Party

 It's almost Oscars night.
 Have you planned your viewing party yet?

-When it comes to hosting a last-minute shindig, there's really only one person's advice you need: Darcy Miller, editor-at-large of Martha Stewart Weddings, author/illustrator Celebrate Everything! and party planner for celebs like Martha Stewart, Blake Lively and Drew Barrymore.
+When it comes to hosting a last-minute shindig, there's really only one person's advice you need: Darcy Miller, editor-at-large of Martha Stewart Weddings, author/illustrator of Celebrate Everything! and party planner for celebs like Martha Stewart, Blake Lively and Drew Barrymore.

 [Your party's going to need a theme, so luckily enough] there's a ton of inspiration to pull from.
 Whether you get yours from this year's nominees, Old Hollywood in general, classic movie nights or the red carpet, here are just a few theme options to get you started.